Nutrition

 For example, researchers have found reduced glucose metabolism in people who suffer from Alzheimer's disease.
 What’s more, the greater the reduction in glucose metabolism, the more severe the dementia.

-Of course, metabolic changes are a normal part of aging, but at what age these metabolic changes begin to affect the brain is really a mystery.
+Of course, metabolic changes are a normal part of aging, but at what age these metabolic changes begin to affect the brain is a mystery.
 A team of scientists from Stony Brook University, New York developed a study to find out.

 Glucose Versus Ketones